veekthor04/pizza_store/README.md

 Personal Touch: the app supports sending users a confirmation email once their purchase is complete.

-Environmental used variables are:
+Environmental variables used are:
-EMAIL_HOST
+EMAIL_HOST,
-EMAIL_HOST_USER
+EMAIL_HOST_USER,
 EMAIL_HOST_PASSWORD